dlhamilton/route-me/README.md

 It can be used to find the quickest route to a destination.
 An example would be that Nodes would be junctions and the links/edges would be roads.
 The edges could have directions and the weights can be the time it takes to get to the next junction.
 This can then work out the quickest path too get from the start to the destination.
 <br>
 *Social Media Links*<br>
 This could be used to store each user as a node and the links/edges would be the realtionship between users.
-This could then be able to see how many degrees of seperation you have from certain users and then suggestion other users to connect to based on the connections you currently have.
+This could then be able to see how many degrees of separation you have from certain users and then suggest other users to connect to based on the connections you currently have.
 <br>
 *World Wide Web & Networks*<br>
 The web can be seen as a collection of documents connected with hyperlinks.
 A web page could be a node and a link/edge could be the hyperlinks.